Stat184-Spring2026/Sec2_CP_spaRseautoencoder/README.md

 ## Data Sources and Acknowledgements
 - cdc data on excessive drinking

-All data used in this project comes from publicly available CDC resources.
+All the data used in this project comes from publicly available CDC resources.

 ## Current Plan
 - Clean and preprocess CDC datasets related to alcohol use and mental health